railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. tip::   **More information**  *Navigating the menu*

 	From this point in the book navigation from the main menu is written as a series of menu entries connected by the > character.
-Instead of seeing “Select Administration in the Menu toolbar then click Translations > Load New Language” you'll simply get “use menu Administration > Translations > Load New Language”.
+Instead of seeing “Select Administration in the Menu toolbar then click Translations > Load New Language” you'll just get “use menu Administration > Translations > Load New Language”.

 .. index:: Requests